How Noise Benefits AI-generated Image Detection: Methodology

-\textbf{ $\pi$-noise regarding AIGI detection.} To quantify the intrinsic difficulty of the detection task on an arbitrary dataset, we first measure its \emph{task entropy}, which characterizes the uncertainty of predicting the authenticity label.
-Following prior work~\cite{zhang2025variational,huang2025enhance,li2022positive}, task entropy can be expressed as:
+To quantify the intrinsic difficulty of the detection task on an arbitrary dataset, we first measure its \emph{task entropy}.
+Following prior work~\cite{zhang2025variational,huang2025enhance,li2022positive}, task entropy can be used to formulate the complexity as

+which characterizes the uncertainty of predicting the authenticity label.
+However, in real-world environments, the distributions of $\mathcal{X}$ generated by different generation models vary, which increases the uncertainty of predicting the label $y$.

-Analogously, the conditional task entropy given the injected noise $\mathcal{E}$ is defined as:
+As discussed in Sec \ref{sec:intro}, we consider introducing the task-related noise $\mathcal{E}$ into the detection task.
+Similar to $H(\mathcal{T})$, the conditional task entropy under the injected noise $\mathcal{E}$ can be defined as: